samueljackson92/twitter-data-miner/README.md

 Configuration
 --------------

-This application loads the settings required to run from a file called config.json
+This application loads the settings required to run from a file called config.json stored in the parent directory.
+The settings in this file can be configured to match your requirements.

 ```json